-Table 9 Mitigation Measures for Environmental Risks and Impacts
+Table 10 Mitigation Measures for Environmental Risks and Impacts

-RA / DLI's Description of Activities Main enviromental Recommendations associates risk/impact Result Area 1 : Regular cash transfers for chronic poverty.
-Shock-responsive transfers for transient poverty and vulnerability to conflict and climate shocks.
-Destruction of the flora by charcoal production activities, cutting and sale of firewood.
+RA / DLI's associates (see Appendix 6) Description of activities Main environment risk/impacts recommendation Result Area 1 DLI 1 to 4 Regular cash transfers for chronic poverty, Shock-responsive transfers for transient poverty and vulnerability to conflict and climate shocks.
+Productive inclusion and resilience measures.
+(Training in micro-entrepreneurship,) Destruction of the flora by charcoal production activities, cutting and sale of firewood.
 Decrease in carbon sequestration capacity Decentralize ANGE's services throughout Togo.
-Strengthen the program's backup team (ANID and ATD); Supervising agricultural activities related to IGAs Creation of mobile savings Resilience measures such as video and text messaging on financial literacy and health benefits

-RA / DLI's Description of Activities Main enviromental Recommendations associates risk/impact Result Area 2: DLIs 5-6 Adoption of an interoperability and coordination framework, and the development of a set of government data exchange platform to deliver social programs.
-Deployment of the social register (RSPM); the construction of a Beneficiary Operations Management System (BOMS).
-Implementation of a payment platform mapping unique identifiers.
-Implementation of a payment platform mapping unique identifiers.
-Build capacity for portfolio planning and multi-year public expenditure frameworks.
-Adopt and use a governance mechanism for key ministries to coordinate the implementation of social policy.
+Strengthen the program's backup team (ANID and ATD); Supervising agricultural activities related to IGAs Result Area 2 DLI 5 to 9 Adoption of an interoperability and coordination framework, and the development of a set of government data exchange platform to deliver social programs Deployment of the social register (RSPM) the construction of a Beneficiary Operations Management System (BOMS). the implementation of a payment platform mapping unique identifiers.
+Build capacity for portfolio planning and multi-year

+Result public expenditure

+Area frameworks.

+DLI 10 and Adopt and use a

+11 governance mechanism for

+key ministries to coordinate

+the implementation of

+social policy.